MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/import-epic-data.md

 </tbody>
 </table>

-- Here’s an example of the syntax for the Epic connector script using actual values for each parameter:
+- Here's an example of the syntax for the Epic connector script using actual values for each parameter:

          .\EpicConnector.ps1 -tenantId d5723623-11cf-4e2e-b5a5-01d1506273g9 -appId 29ee526e-f9a7-4e98-a682-67f41bfd643e -appSecret MNubVGbcQDkGCnn -jobId b8be4a7d-e338-43eb-a69e-c513cd458eba -filePath 'C:\Users\contosoadmin\Desktop\Data\epic_audit_records.txt'